335. Fraudcast News

 – Homer looks at Lisa drawing a picture of the Pie Man, and his immediate thought is that his eight-year-old daughter didn’t draw his package large enough.
 A tad bit creepy…

-– Great comics CBG peddles onto Bart: Richie Rich Incorporates in Delaware, Supergirl vs. the Glass Ceiling… and then of course instead of the Fantastic Four, Fantastic Floor.
+– Great comics Comic Book Guy peddles onto Bart: Richie Rich Incorporates in Delaware, Supergirl vs. the Glass Ceiling… and then of course instead of the Fantastic Four, it’s the Fantastic Floor.

 – Wiggum and Lou bickering between gunshots is basically a retread of the same bit from “The Fat and the Furriest.”
 It wasn’t funny then, and it’s not funny now.